isomerpages/moe-evergreenpri/_our-processes-and-programmes/English Language Department.md

 | 6 Joy 	| Naomi Chloe Gunda Corral 	|
 | 6 Joy 	| Sahu Swasti 	|
 | 6 Joy 	| Mendoza Cyril Jacob Gonzales 	|

+### Speaking Programme - Debate

+The speaking programme focuses on developing critical thinking, research skills and communication skills in our students.

+Some P6 students were selected to be part of the programme at the start of the year.
+They are